ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/8-structured-content/_index.md

     [{{< param "control_prompt" >}} ~]$ cd structured-content/

 {{% notice tip %}}
 The repository is currently empty.
-The three config commands are just there to avoid useless warnings from Git.
+The three config commands are just there to avoid warnings from Git.
 {{% /notice %}}

 You are now going to add some default directories and files:

     [{{< param "control_prompt" >}} structured-content]$ touch {staging,production}

-This command creates two inventory files: in this case we have different stages with different hosts which we keep them in separate inventory files.
+This command creates two inventory files: in this case we have different stages with different hosts which we keep in separate inventory files.
 Note that those files are right now still empty and need to be filled with content to work properly.

 In the current setup we have two instances.
 Let’s assume that `{{< param "internal_host1" >}}` is part of the staging environment, and `{{< param "internal_host2" >}}` is part of the production environment.
 To reflect that in the inventory files, edit the two empty inventory files to look like this:

     [{{< param "control_prompt" >}} structured-content]$ cat staging
     [staging]